cssbristol/cssbristol.co.uk/_jobs/2017-03-03-orb-technologies-software-development-intern.md

 educationRequirements:
 - You’re studying Computer Science or Software at the University of Bristol.
 experienceRequirements:
-- You have Java programming experience. o UX programming experience in Java and Objective C would be useful.
+- You have Java programming experience.
+- UX programming experience in Java and Objective C would be useful.
 - App publishing experience in Android and iOS would be useful.
 - Experience in user-focused development would be useful.
 - Experience with older people and people living with dementia would be useful.